kalhorghazal/Advisor-Student-Data/README.md

 This repository contains the dataset of 13,936 graduate students majoring in computer science at the top 25 North American universities we collected in 2022 and analyzed in this paper:

-Title: "An Exploratory Study of Diversity Among Computer Science Graduate Students at Top North American Universities"
+Title: "Diversity Dilemmas: Uncovering Gender and Nationality Biases in Graduate Admissions Across Top North American Computer Science Programs"

 Authors: Ghazal Kalhor, Tanin Zeraati, Behnam Bahrak